Understanding Health and Safety in the Workplace

 Core ideas you must understand for this topic

-• **Common Workplace Hazards:** Recognising typical hazards in a manufacturing or engineering environment, such as slips, trips and falls, fire, manual handling, machinery, electricity, noise, and hazardous substances.
+• Common Workplace Hazards: Includes slips, trips, falls, manual handling, machinery, and hazardous substances.

 Learning Objectives